- Revisions in progress -

 2. See prologue at end of article, lines 13-19.

-11. See Immaculada Lorés (see above, nr.
-7), p.
-20. A close examination with Google Earth Pro shows a number of landslides around Mont Verdera which could have covered the cave.
+17. Lorés (see above, Nr.
+12), p.
+20. A close examination of Google Earth Pro shows a number of landslides around Mont Verdera which could have covered the cave.
+We should also consider that part of the mountain top could have broken off during earthquakes as the rubble below suggests.

-12. Our study of Chrétien concludes that he based the "Conte du Gral" on the Gesta comitum... and its hero Perceval on Guifré el Pelós.
-A comparison of his poem with Wolfram's adaptation shows that Chrétien used the monastery Eixalada (now Cuixà) as model of the grail castle, with the Fisherking fishing on a river because there is no lake.
+18. Our study of Chrétien proposes that he based the "Conte du Gral" on the Gesta comitum and its hero Perceval on Guifré el Pelós.
+A comparison of his poem with Wolfram's adaptation shows that Chrétien used the monastery Eixalada (now Cuixà) as model for the grail castle, with the Fisherking fishing on a river because there is no lake.
 It is the river Tet, which destroyed the ancient monastery and required that Cuixà was rebuilt on higher grounds.
-Wolfram fuses Sant Pere de Rodes with the Roman temple and supports this by introducing Anfortas fishing on a lake to which the monastery had the fishing rights.
-The region was a Greek colony and the Greek name of the monastery allows him to expandChrétien's concept with the help of Plato and Plutarch and invoke Aphrodite and the phoenix myth.
+Wolfram fuses Sant Pere de Rodes with the VenusTemple and introduces Anfortas fishing on a lake to which the monastery had the fishing rights.
+The Greek theme of the region allows him to expandChrétien's concept with the help of Plato and Plutarch and invoke Aphrodite and the phoenix myth.